-In October 2013, we entered into a convertible note and warrant purchase agreement with each of our greater than 5% stockholders, including entities affiliated with certain members of our board of directors, pursuant to which we issued \$1,097,017 aggregate principal amount of convertible notes, or the 2013 notes, and warrants exercisable for shares of our Series A-1 preferred stock, or the 2013 warrants.
-The 2013 notes accrued interest at a rate of 6% per annum, compounded annually, and were converted into an aggregate of 139,644 shares of our common stock in connection with our initial public offering at a conversion price of \$8.00 per share (the purchase price to the public in our initial public offering).
+In October 2013, we entered into a convertible note and warrant purchase agreement with each of our greater than 5% stockholders, including entities affiliated with certain members of our board of directors, pursuant to which we issued \$1,097,017 aggregate principal amount of convertible notes (the "2013 notes"), and warrants exercisable for shares of our Series A-1 preferred stock (the "2013 warrants").
+The 2013 notes accrued interest at a rate of 6% per annum, compounded annually, and were converted into an aggregate of 139,644 shares of our common stock in February 2014 in connection with the closing of our initial public offering at a conversion price of \$8.00 per share (the purchase price to the public in our initial public offering).

 The 2013 warrants were originally exercisable for an aggregate of 2,895,570 shares of Series A-1 preferred stock at an exercise price of \$0.449 per share.
 In connection with the completion of our initial public offering, the 2013 warrants became exercisable for an aggregate of 231,821 shares of our common stock, at an exercise price of approximately \$5.61 per share.
+In May 2014, we issued 25,481 shares of our common stock to Novartis International Pharmaceutical Investment Ltd pursuant to the exercise of a 2013 warrant for approximately \$0.1 million in cash.
 The 2013 warrants will expire in October 2018.